Guest blog by Laura Clark, Registered Dietitian

-Children have busy lives, my son is always way too busy to get dressed for nursery and for my daughter brushing her hair is an inconvenience when she has far more important things to be doing.
+Children have busy lives.
+My son is always way too busy to get dressed for nursery and my daughter finds brushing her hair an inconvenience when she has far more important things to be doing.

 It’s ironic really that it becomes challenging to drink enough when around 60-70% of our body is made of water.
 Relative to body weight, children have higher requirements than adults and these will alter considerably the older they get, the more active they are or when weather is warmer.

 Percentages don’t mean anything of course, but the day to day reality of even mild dehydration is that the brain has to work harder to achieve the same ‘output’ – this can cause tiredness, headaches, lack of concentration and influence a child’s ability to perform.
 You may also notice their skin becomes drier.

 Children over four will need at least a litre of fluid a day from drinks alone.
 Once they are hitting double figures in age, their fluid requirements increase to nearer 1.5L.
 So this is equal to around 6-8 drinks per day.

 At birth, they start with milk and as solid food is introduced into the diet, they move onto water as an accompaniment to their meals.
 Then they reach the age when they become aware of all the choice and suddenly it’s a bit of a minefield as to what they should or shouldn’t have.

 Along comes guidance, beware of added sugar, don’t give them fizzy drinks, only 150mls of fruit juice can count towards a portion of fruit and veg in a day, watch their teeth, be careful of acidic drinks, don’t fill them up on milk just before they have their tea, don’t give them caffeinated drinks… the advice keeps on coming.